 It is a common disorder, and is more well-known than people might think.
-Some people who have reported the experience are: Maya Angelou, Emma Watson, Michelle Pfeiffer, and Sonia Sotomayor.
+Famous people who have reported experiencing Imposter Syndrome include Maya Angelou, Emma Watson, Michelle Pfeiffer, and Sonia Sotomayor.

 Read more related articles about wellbeing: